Semantic-Org/Learn-Semantic/server/documents/guide/expert.html.eco.md

   </div>

-  <p>This may seem like way too many variables, but its important to note that themes <b>do not need to redefine all these derived variables</b>.
+  <p>This may seem like way too much abstraction, but its important to note that themes <b>do not need to redefine all these derived variables</b>.
 For example, the "raised" theme, just redefines a single variable, which modifies the four or five other derived variables that the theme maker does not even need to know exist.</p>
   <div class="less code" data-title="src/themes/raised/elements/button.variables">
     @shadowDistance: 0.3em;
   </div>